 Those that have never dealt with an addiction cannot know the full impact it has on people and the way it can ruin entire lives.
 Drug abuse not only hurts the addict but also severely impacts family members, particularly those living with the addict.
-Friends, coworkers and professional relationships are all disrupted from someone’s drug abuse.
+Friends, co-workers, and professional relationships are all disrupted from someone’s drug abuse.
 If they were aware of the signs of drug abuse, it could help alleviate some of the unexpected consequences.
 For the addict, the knowledge of what he or she is doing to others amplifies the shame and guilt of the addiction and causes further dependence.
 However, those willing to seek recovery can find help with professional treatment.
-Best Drug Rehabilitation works with drug addicts and family members to customize a recovery program that will help clients overcome their addiction, rebuild life skills and prepare for a successful transition back to their everyday lives.
+Best Drug Rehabilitation works with drug addicts and family members to help them customize an addiction treatment program that will help them overcome their addiction, rebuild life skills, and prepare for a successful transition back to their everyday lives.

-Just the term drug user brings an alarming sense of how dangerous and destructive drugs can be.
+Just the term ‘drug user’ brings an alarming sense of how dangerous and destructive drugs can be.
 But drug users are regular people who are in severe pain and in dire need of support and care.
 Most people begin using drugs for recreational purposes or to cope with problems in their lives.
 However, as the dependence builds and the tolerance increases, people are led to a full-blown addiction that they cannot stop by themselves.
 As the addiction increases the signs of drug abuse become more apparent.
 When this occurs it may be too late for the user to recognize the need for help, but friends and family who see these signs need to be ready to step in and help.

-Only the family members of addicts know just how much someone else’s addiction can ruin a family, tear people apart and destroy lives.
+Only the family members of addicts know just how much someone’s addiction can ruin a family, tear people apart, and destroy lives.
 Drug addiction is a family disease where even those who do not use any drugs are deeply affected.
-Family members of drug addicts often experience issues of co-dependency, control, anxiety, depression, anger and isolation.
-They fear other relatives, friends or coworkers finding out about the drug addict’s problem or their loved one losing a job.
-Others become so enraged at the drug addict they begin to gossip and criticize, leading to built up resentment and hatred.
+Family members of drug addicts often experience issues of co-dependency, control, anxiety, depression, anger, and isolation.
+They fear other relatives, friends, or co-workers finding out about the drug addict’s problem or their loved one losing a job.
+Others become so enraged at the drug addict that they begin to gossip and criticize, leading to built up resentment and hatred.

 What Families Can Do

 It is crucial that family members realize that they did not cause the addiction, they cannot control a drug addict’s behavior, and that they cannot cure their problem.
-However, by learning about drug addiction and finding proper support, family members can regain the focus on their own lives, find peace and create a loving environment of compassion and care that can help their addicted loved ones.
+However, by learning the signs of drug abuse and finding proper support, family members can regain the focus on their own lives, find peace, and create a loving environment of compassion and care that can help their addicted loved ones.

 Children of Drug Addicts